ansys/pymapdl/doc/source/examples/index.rst

 ========

-Here are a series of examples using MAPDL with ``ansys-mapdl-core``.
+Here are a series of examples using MAPDL with the ``ansys-mapdl-core`` library.

 .. === EXAMPLES Gallery ===